Photoconductive Cell | Photoresistor | Light Dependent Resistor

 Also Read: photovoltaic cell-Principle, Construction & Working, Application

-Circuit symbol of Photoconductive Cell
+The circuit symbol of the Photoconductive Cell

 circuit-symbol-of-Photoconductive-Cell